alexehrlich/BerlinerFeuerwehr_DataVisualizer/README.md

 # Berlin Feuerwehr Regional Mission Visualization

 This project automatically groups districts to then plot a graphical representation of the mission frequency per year in proprtional circles on the berlin map.
 The data in the repository is from January-17-2025.
 Its included to make a fast execution possible.
-To fetch the newest data run `make fetch_data.
+To fetch the newest data run `make fetch_data`.
 This automatically graps all available regional data.
 This may take a while.
 This data is then stored in merged_mission_count.csv so the next execution takes this data again.

-***DISCLAIMER: The fetched Geo data might not fit the actual location from the data.
+***DISCLAIMER: The fetched Geo data might not fit the actual location from the data because it only relies on the results from geopy.
 A few locations like Parkviertel are not found.***

 ## Demo